ElektraInitiative/libelektra/doc/decisions/internal_cache.md

 assert (ksLookup (ks2, "/somewhere/key") != NULL);
 ```

-If was found unexpected that the second assert will fail.
+It was found unexpected that the second assert will fail.

 ## Constraints